johnbrett/hapi-auth-bearer-token/README.md

         accessTokenName: 'access_token',    // optional, 'access_token' by default
         validateFunc: function( token, callback ) {

-            var request = this; // For convenience, the request object can be accessed from `this` within validateFunc.
+            // For convenience, the request object can be accessed from `this` within var request = this;  validateFunc.

-            // Use a real strategy here, comparing with a token from your database for example if(token === "1234"){
+            // Use a real strategy here,
+            // comparing with a token from your database for example if(token === "1234"){
                 callback(null, true, { token: token })
             } else {